 “If you’re deploying a lot faster, you’re introducing a lot of risk,” he said.
 “You have to make sure that your testing and your QA can also execute really, really fast, and they have to execute in a way where they can catch bugs.”

-Although unit tests don’t take long to write, having good code coverage requires writing a lot of them because each test only tests a small piece of code.
-Integration tests are historically more difficult for developers to write, but new tools are making it much easier.
+Although unit tests don’t take long to write, software developers have to write a lot of them to get good code coverage because each test only tests a small piece of code.
+Integration tests are historically more difficult for developers to write.

 “All the time, it seems like, there’s some new piece of testing technology that enables a new area of integration testing that was hard to do before.”